CaptainTejass/Companion-Matcher/README.md

 ## 👥 Companion Matcher [if you want to see it working i can show it to you ] ##

-A full-stack mini project that allows users to find potential companions based on shared interests.
-Users can create profiles, view matched users, and shortlist people they want to connect with.
+A full-stack mini project that allows users to find potential companions based on shared interests.Users can create profiles, view matched users, and shortlist people they want to connect with.

 📌 Features
 ✅ Create a user profile (name, age, interests)